• Skip to primary navigation

 What is the best age to start drumming?

 You can start learning to drum at any age, and you are never too old to master the art.
 When it comes to kids, it is recommended not to put them in drum classes until they are around six years old.
-Prior to this, they are unlikely to have the mental focus or the coordination to make serious progress when learning, but a toy drum kit that will familiarize them with the concept and sound of drums is a great idea for younger kids.
+Before this, they are unlikely to have the mental focus or the coordination to make serious progress when learning, but a toy drum kit that will familiarize them with the concept and sound of drums is a great idea for younger kids.

 Is drumming good for kids?

 Kids gain a lot from learning the drums.
-It develops coordination and fine motor skills, and teaches them rhythm and music fundamentals.
+It develops coordination and fine motor skills and teaches them rhythm and music fundamentals.
 It also teaches them how to develop new skills through deliberate practice as well as the discipline needed to master a new skill.

-1. Mrs. H says
+Mrs. H says

 What age do I transition to a larger or adult set?
 He is very tall for his age (He is almost 7 but as tall as an average 9 yr old)